 Cook Family Reunion Dinner Together

-Photo Credit: Dragon Images / shutterstock.com
+Photo Credit: shutterstock.com (Dragon Images)

 What better way to celebrate the Chinese New Year than with the whole family?
-This provides an opportunity to meet, celebrate and spend time with not only immediate members of the household but the wider family, grandparents, aunts and uncles and their families.
+This provides an opportunity to meet, celebrate and spend time with not only immediate members of the household but the wider family, grandparents, aunts, and uncles and their families.
 One way to cement this gathering is to cook together.

 For teenagers and adults, tasks requiring more care and skill are appropriate.
-You can share the activities of preparation of meat and vegetables, frying and roasting.
-This provides time together in communal space for catching up on life and laughter whilst sharing the pleasure and challenge of making a shared meal.
+You can share the activities of preparation of meat and vegetables, frying, and roasting.
+This provides time together in a communal space for catching up on life and laughter whilst sharing the pleasure and challenge of making a shared meal.

 Finally, the meal can be enjoyed by everyone, taking pride in a delicious meal produced by their shared efforts.
 Bon Appetit!

 CNY is a great time to relax and enjoy good food with family and friends.
 What better time to enjoy a feast with specially prepared food requiring precious ingredients and exemplary culinary skills?
-This is where take-outs from restaurants come to the fore, you are safe in the knowledge that the food is made by professional chefs, and the quality of the dishes prepared are guaranteed.
+This is where take-outs from restaurants come to the fore, you are safe in the knowledge that the food is made by professional chefs, and the quality of the dishes prepared is guaranteed.
 You simply enjoy eating.
 Simple and satisfying.

 A variant of the takeaway meal is the semi-prepared meal.
 These are sometimes available from restaurants where they carefully gather the finest ingredients and carefully prepare them for you.
-You are provided with clear and simple instructions of the final steps such as frying, roasting or boiling.
+You are provided with clear and simple instructions on the final steps such as frying, roasting, or boiling.
 Complicated sauces are made for you as are complex food preparation techniques done by professional chefs.
 This gives you an easy shortcut to creating restaurant standard food at home and has proved popular.

-Photo Credit: Imtmphoto / shutterstock.com
+Photo Credit: shutterstock.com (Imtmphoto)

 Does your Lunar New Year spirit need a bit of pepping up?
 Singapore shopping malls are bringing some much-needed festive cheer and merrymaking with the Spring Festival Season.
-From photographing with the God of Fortune and Bull Mascot, festive gifts, deals and rewards to a visual feast of colourful lanterns, gigantic Wheel of Fortune and Chinese Zodiac forecast on display, there is a bumper crop of the best places in Singapore for CNY shopping in 2021 to turn the experience from a nightmare into a great day out.
+From photographing with the God of Fortune and Bull Mascot, festive gifts, deals and rewards to a visual feast of colourful lanterns, gigantic Wheel of Fortune and Chinese Zodiac forecast on display, there is a bumper crop of the best places in Singapore for CNY shopping in 2022 to turn the experience from a nightmare into a great day out.